 Mountain View High School is a student-oriented school where student achievement, safety, and well-being guides our decision making.
 MVHS has a reputation as a welcoming and safe place for young people where student voice is valued and students are treated with respect as they progress on their journey to adulthood.
 The MVHS staff focuses on meeting the academic needs of all of our students while supporting their social and emotional needs.
-Due to the COVID-19 pandemic and health restrictions implemented by the State of California and the Santa Clara County of Health Department, the MVLA District implemented a distance learning plan with the goal of providing meaningful, rigorous, and equitable access to flexible learning options for all students while keeping the health and safety of students and staff as a top priority.
-The 2021-2022 MVHS Safety Plan will address the needs of our students during distance learning, our progression to hybrid learning, and then to in person instruction.
+The 2023-24 MVHS Safety Plan will address the needs of our students during in person instruction as we work to achieve the adopted school vision of providing a safe, equitable and collaborative learning environment for all students.